eclipse-esmf/esmf-aspect-model-editor-backend/CONVENTIONS.md

-# Aspect Model Editor backend Code Conventions
+# ESMF Aspect Model Editor backend Code Conventions

 The following document contains a compilation of conventions and guidelines to format, structure and write code for the ESMF Aspect Model Editor backend.

 ## General Conventions